sethshober/support-hero/README.md

 npm start
 ```

 This web-based application stores and displays the on-duty schedule for a team.
-It is a Node/Express app, serving and Angular frontend.
+It is a Node/Express app, serving an Angular frontend.
 The datastore is MongoDB.
 This represents an MVP to the following guidelines.
 It is not feature complete, and the UI/UX is minimal, but provides a clear starting point and understanding.
-Also, I am currently not an Angular engineer, and thus you will find that not everything here has been done the Angular way.
+Also, I am currently not an Angular engineer, and thus you will find that not everything here has been done the "Angular" way.
 Please, see this for what it is, a fun experiment and proof of concept.
 Enjoy!

 ## Features